-Intervention.
-A request to be a party to a 246 case, also referred to as intervention, must be filed with the Commission within 30 days of the date the application is filed with the Commission.
-A request to intervene must comply with standard procedures for filing a motion to intervene; for more information about these procedures, please see the explanation under intervention in the glossary.
+Request for Intervention.
+A request to be a party to a 246 case (intervention) must be filed with the Commission within 30 days of the date the application is filed with the Commission.
+This request to intervene must comply with standard procedures for filing a motion to intervene.
+For more information about these procedures, please see the explanation under intervention in the glossary and Commission Rules 2.209 and 2.407.
+Motion to intervene form